leebaird/discover/README.md

 4. Previous menu
 ```

+Examples:
-* Use a list containing IPs and/or URLs.
+* A list containing multiple IPs and/or URLs.
-* You finished scanning multiple web apps with Nikto and you want to open every htm report located in a directory.
+* You finished scanning multiple web sites with Nikto and want to open every htm report located in a directory.
 * Use wget to download a domain's robot.txt file, then open all of the directories.

 ### Nikto